2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/004_Optimization_Profiling.md

 Remember that Tweening doesn't apply only to positions, you can tween any property of a game object.

 So a quick way you can optimize your game, is removing all the unnecessary animations and replace them with tweening, your game will surely benefit from that.

+### Remove dead code

+There are many definitions for "dead code", some use the "unreachable code" definition (for instance code placed after a "return statement") some use a more extensive definition.

+I like to think of dead code as "wasted code", which is:

+- Anything that happens to be written after a "return statement" in a function: return statements are used to give control of the program back to the caller of a function, so this code will never be executed;
+- Unused variables: variables are allocated in memory, require calculations and CPU cycles, if not used that's just a waste;
+- Unused code: complete functions that are never called are a waste of memory (because they may be loaded in RAM) and of disk space, making the executables bigger;
+- Debug code: sometimes we need to write code to debug other code, this code may end up being part of a "release version" and weigh it down.

+You should be careful when optimizing out dead code, even more when you are dealing with functions which result is not used: those functions may change some global state (or change stuff by usage of *side effects*~[g]~).

 Non-Optimizations
 -----------------